-Every Partner in this Joint Master Programme has a responsibility to ensure that the Personal Data of Students that will be subject to Data Processing are accurate and up-to-date, and will be well protected
+Every Party in this Joint Master's Programme is primarily an independent controller when conducting at their own competence tasks assumed by them because of the signature of this agreement.
+Therefore, every Partner has a responsibility to ensure that the personal data of students that will be subject to data processing are accurate and up-to-date, and that it will be well protected.